-You must have taken CSE8A/11 AND DSGN1 or COGS1 or COGS187A to enroll.
+You must have taken CSE8A/11 AND (DSGN1 or COGS1 or COGS187A) to enroll.
 Students without these prerequisites will be dropped from the class and will not receive a grade.
-All students will need some fluency in programming to complete the course project.
+Why CSE8a/11? because all students need some programming fluency to complete the course project.
 While some students may do more of the programming and others more of the other pieces, every student must make a significant programming contribution to their team.
 Why DSGN1/COGS1/COGS187A?
 Because students need basic knowledge of human cognition to do HCI.

 Bring a laptop to class, lab, & studio for hands-on work.
 If your laptop's battery won't last the entire class, arrive early so you can sit near a plug.
 If you do not have a laptop, or yours breaks, you can borrow one from the Biomedial Library.
 Restrict your laptop use to class-relevant activities like doing the exercises or taking notes.
 No Facebook, email, and so on.
 It distracts other students, not just you.
 We also assume all students will have access to a digital camera for assignments.